 PRO-ISRAEL MUSLIM JOURNALIST BEATEN

 Meanwhile, according to the Jerusalem Post, a pro-Israel Muslim journalist was recently attacked and beaten by a crowd in Bangladesh that allegedly included leading officials of the country’s ruling party.
 Salah Uddin Shoaib Choudhury, editor of the Weekly Blitz newspaper is facing charges of blasphemy, sedition, treason and espionage in connection with his articles critical of Islamic extremism and favorable to Israel.
 If convicted, Choudhury faces the death penalty.
-HonestReporting stands with those few brave journalists who are prepared to promote mutual understanding between Muslims and Jews and we call on our subscribers to join the campaign to free Choudhury.
+HonestReporting stands with those few brave journalists who are prepared to promote mutual understanding between Muslims and Jews.

 FRENCH TV COVERUP REVISITED